gregeng/gregeng.github.io/source/_posts/2013-11-06-i-like-my-coffee-strong-and-my-params-stronger.markdown

 Mass assignment is a convenient technique rubyists can use to easily assign multiple attributes to an object at instantiation.
 Yanik Jayaram provides an excellent description of it in his blog <a href="http://modernlegend.github.io/blog/2013/03/16/what-is-mass-assignment/" target="_blank">post</a>.
 It uses elements of metaprogramming and the idea of dynamic definition which is artfully described by Emily Xie <a href="http://emilyxxie.github.io/blog/2013/11/02/defining-the-undefined-dynamic-definition-for-ruby-newcomers/" target="_blank">here</a>.

 This pattern becomes extremely useful in Rails when dealing with user input in forms.
-A sign up form is a great place for this patten.
+A sign up form is a great place for this pattern.

-Lets take a look at an example:
+Let's take a look at an example:

 <div align="center">
   <h2>Sign Up</h2>